 We first describe the binary sequence case.
 The goal is to construct the rank/select structures on $n$ bits in $O(n/\log n)$ work to match the work bound of the sequential construction algorithms in~\cite{BabenkoGKS14}.
 The overall work for rank/select construction in a wavelet tree will therefore be $O(n\log\sigma/\log n)$, which is within the work bound of our parallel wavelet tree algorithms.
 We assume that the bit sequence is packed into $n/\log n$ words, which is provided by our wavelet tree algorithms from Section~\ref{sec:wt}.

 \myparagraph{Rank} For rank queries, we use the structure of Jacobson~\cite{Jacobson1988}.
+We only store the rank of $0$ since the rank of $1$ can be derived from the rank of the $0$.
 The data structure divides the bit sequence into \emph{ranges} of size $\log^2n$.
-It computes the rank (both the number of $0$'s before and the number of $1$'s before) for the last bit in each range.
+It computes the rank for the last bit in each range.
 The ranges are further divided into \emph{sub-ranges} of size $\log n$, where the rank of every $\log n$'th bit relative to the beginning of the range is stored.
 Inside a sub-range, the rank of a position relative to the beginning of the sub-range can be answered with at most two table lookups, where the table stores the answers to all queries of sequences of up to length $\log n/2$.